truongnhukhang/codetotrade-docs/docs/index.md

 # Introduction
 <div class="result" markdown>
 ![Logo](assets/images/logo.png){ align=left width="200" }
-CodeToTrade is a coin trading plaform . which is support back test , paper trading , real trade on support exchange .
-It is written by Java and complie to native application for supported OS (Windows , Linux , MacOS ) by GraalVM .
+CodeToTrade is a comprehensive coin trading platform that supports backtesting, paper trading, and real trading on supported exchanges.
+It is developed in Java and compiled into native applications for various operating systems (Windows, Linux, macOS) using GraalVM.
 </div>
-The app was born with a mission to provide a platform where anyone can easily build their own trading bot.
+The platform was created with the mission to empower anyone to easily build, test, and deploy their own trading bots.

 ## The Overview